pyistanbul/dbpatterns/README.md

     python manage.py syncdb
     python manage.py runserver

 That's all.
-You can access to dbpatterns from https://localhost:8000
+You can access to dbpatterns on https://localhost:8000